Snorkelling in the crystal-clear lagoon of Mauritius

 Blue Bay Marine Park

-The finest snorkelling in Mauritius.
+The finest snorkelling in Mauritius — and one of the finest in the Indian Ocean.
 A protected marine park with 38 species of coral and 72 species of reef fish.
-Shallow, clear, and easily accessible.
-Glass-bottom boat trips also available.
+Shallow, crystal clear, and easily accessible from the beach.
+Staghorn corals, brain corals, parrotfish, sea turtles, and rays.
+Glass-bottom boat trips available.
+Arrive early to beat tour groups.

 North coast